tuvo1106/aws-primer/aws/certified_solutions_architect.md

 #### _Introduction to S3_

-- Object-based storage service.
+- S3 is a global object storage platform that can be used to store objects in the form of text files, phots, audio, movies, large binaries, or other object types.
+- When you upload an object to S3, it is replicated across the AZs in a region.
 - Serverless storage in the cloud.
 - Don't worry about file systems or disk space.

 **What is Object Storage (Object-based Storage)?**

-- data storage architecture that manages data as objects, _as opposed_ to other storage architectures:
+- data storage architecture that manages data as objects, **as opposed** to other storage architectures:

-  - file systems - manages data as files and file hierarchy.
+  - file systems - manages data as files and file hierarchy
-  - block storage - manages data as blocks within sectors and tracks.
+  - block storage - manages data as blocks within sectors and tracks

-S3 provides you with unlimited storage.
+- S3 provides you with unlimited storage.
 You do not need to think about the underlying infrastructure.
-The S3 console provides an interface for you to upload and access your data.
+- The S3 console provides an interface for you to upload and access your data.

+---

 #### _S3 Object_

-Objects contain your data.
+- Objects contain your data.
 They are like files.
-Objects may consist of:
+- Objects may consist of:
   - Key - name of object.
   - Value - the data itself made up of a sequence of bytes.
   - Version ID - when versioning available, the version of object.
   - Metadata - additional information attached to the object.

-You can store data from _0 Bytes_ to _5 Terabytes_ in size.
+- You can store data from _0 Bytes_ to _5 Terabytes_ in size.

+---

 #### _S3 Bucket_

-Buckets hold objects.
+- Buckets hold objects.
 Buckets can also have folders which in turn hold objects.
-S3 is a a universal namespace so bucket names must be unique (think like having a domain name).
+- S3 is a a universal namespace so bucket names must be unique (think like having a domain name).
+- Minimum of three and maximum of 63 characters - no uppercase or underscores
+- Must start with a lowercase letter or a number and can't be formatted as an IP address
+- Default 100 buckets for account and hard 1,000 bucket limit via support request

 ---